ctalledo/sysbox/experiments/sysbox-pods/sysbox-pods.md

 * TODO: in sysbox-runc we used the mount() command to overcome EPERM problems on mount syscalls.
 We should study this problem again and possibly improve it by pulling mount attributes using the statfs() syscall.

+* Re-work sysbox-fs: use combination of same userns + same netns to identify a pod.
+  Same userns by itself is not sufficient, as multiple pods may share the same userns per the K8s KEPs 127.

+* Configure "storage.options.overlay" with "mountopt = "metacopy=on"".
+[DONE]
+  This will likely make faster the deployment of the sysbox pods.

+  - Confirmed; I updated the sysbox-internal issue #844 accordingly.